 Condition of blades will affect the precision of cuts.
 Observe the quality of the cut that the planer produces to check the condition of the blades.
 Dull blades will tear, rather than sever wood fibers and produce fuzzy appearances.
 Raised grain will occur when dull blades pound on wood that has varying density.
 Raised edges will also be produced where the blades have been nicked.
 Blades on this planer are reversible and should always be reversed or replaced as a matched set.
 Keeping a spare set of blades on hand is recommended.
-Replacement blades can be ordered from wenproducts.com

-CHANGING BLADES (FIGURES 13 - 15)
+CHANGING BLADES (FIGURES 9, 10, 11)